12 min read

 A professionally tested pre-owned switch can be a strong option for organizations that want to reduce capital costs, avoid unnecessary refresh cycles, extend the life of existing networks, or source hardware faster than the traditional OEM/channel supply chain can deliver.

 The key is quality assurance.
-Wnat a more complete discussion?
+Want a deeper discussion?
 Check out Is Secondary Market Network Hardware Less Reliable than New?

 Conclusion